GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 ### Label your beta version {: #label-beta }

-First, you must label the beta release as a testing version by following these steps:
+First, you must label the beta release as a testing version by following these steps in the [manifest.json][manifest]:

-1. Add the label “BETA” at the end of the name of your extension.
+1. Add the label “BETA” at the end of the [name][manifest-name] of your extension.
-2. Add "THIS EXTENSION IS FOR BETA TESTING" to the description.
+2. Add "THIS EXTENSION IS FOR BETA TESTING" to the [description][manifest-desc].

 {% Aside 'caution' %}
 Skipping this step may result in your extension being rejected for [repetitive content][spam-policy].